dais-ita/dais-ita.github.io/dais/clusters/AI_Cluster_v2.md

 *	[Vector Symbolic Architectures and Hyperdimensional Computing for Coalition Operations - An Overview.](/1a11/)  Dynamic decentralised discovery of assets (e.g. information services & data) and chaining them together (i.e. workflow construction and orchestration) to perform a task.
 <!--*	[Integrating Distributed Coalition Sensor & Processing Assets to perform Distributed Analytics using a Vector Symbolic Architecture.](/1a01/)  TRL3 demonstration of feasibility of applying to NATO FMN services.-->
 *	[Dynamic Communications Replanning using a Vector Symbolic Architecture.](/1a02/) Demonstration of maintaining network connectivity via the vector symbolic architecture technology.
-*	[Combining Vector Symbolic Architecture Aspects and Artificial Intellegence Services Using Edge Deployment.](/1a05/) Feasibly integrating centralised control and distributed adaptability of coalition services in tactical environments.
+*	[Combining Vector Symbolic Architecture Aspects and Artificial Intelligence Services Using Edge Deployment.](/1a05/) Feasibly integrating centralised control and distributed adaptability of coalition services in tactical environments.
 *	[Semantic Vector Mapping for Coalition Operations.](/1a04/)  Achieving service interoperability without having to use an agreed set of terms to define the service.
 *	[A Compositional Reinforcement Learning Framework for Workflow Generation.](/1a06/) Learning how to construct coalition workflows with sparse rewards through levering the inherent hierarchical structure present in the application domain.